thiennp/frontend-mastery-hub/levels/20/README.md

-# Level 20: React Concurrent Features
+# Level 20: Micro-frontends

 ## Overview
-This level focuses on react concurrent features and provides comprehensive learning materials, examples, and projects.
+Building scalable applications with micro-frontend architecture

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of react concurrent features
+- Understand the core concepts of micro-frontends
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns